-Reactions between heavy nuclei provides a unique opportunity to produce and study nuclear (hadronic) matter far from its ground state, at extremely high densities and temperatures.
-From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago, it has been realized that at very high density and temperature the hadronic matter may undergo transition to the more primordial form of matter characterized by a strongly reduced interaction between its constituents, quarks and gluons, such that the partons would exist in the nearly free state [?].
-This proposed state of matter has been named the quark gluon plasma (QGP).
+Reactions between heavy nuclei provide a unique opportunity to produce and study nuclear (hadronic) matter far from its ground state, at high densities and temperatures.
+From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago, it has been realized that at very high density and temperature the hadronic matter may undergo transition to the more primordial form of matter characterized by a strongly reduced interaction between its constituents, quarks and gluons, such that the partons would exist in the nearly free state [1].
+This proposed state of matter has been named the quark gluon plasma (QGP) [2].

-$^{^}$ For the full BRAHMS Collaboration author list and acknowledgment see appendix 'Collaborations' of this volume
+\For the full BRAHMS Collaboration author list and acknowledgment see appendix 'Collaborations' of this volume

 Experimental attempts to create the QGP in the laboratory by colliding heavy nuclei have been carried out for more than 20 years.
-During that period, center of mass energies per pair of colliding nucleons have risen steadily from the $\sqrt{s{NN}} = 1$ GeV domain of the Bevalac at LBNL, to energies of $\sqrt{s{NN}} = 5$ GeV at the AGS at BNL, and to $\sqrt{s{NN}} = 17$ GeV at the SPS at CERN.
-Although a number of signals suggesting the formulation of a very dense state of matter have been observed, no strong evidence for QGP formation was found at these energies.
+During that period, center of mass energies per pair of colliding nucleons have risen steadily from the $\sqrt{s{NN}} = 1$ GeV domain of the Bevalac at LBNL, to energies of $\sqrt{s{NN}} = 5$ GeV at the AGS at BNL, and to $\sqrt{s{NN}} =$ 17 GeV at the SPS at CERN.
+Although a number of signals suggesting the formulation of a very dense state of matter have been observed, no solid evidence for QGP formation was found at these energies.

-In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS, PHENIX, PHOBOS and STAR, began at the energy of $\sqrt{s{NN}} = 200 \text{ GeV}$.
-The RHIC operations started a new era of systematic studies of strongly interacting matter created in ultra-relativistic nucleus-nucleus collision.
-The main results obtained up to present at RHIC are the large eliptic flow observed for central Au + Au collisions, that is consistent with the hydrodynamic evolution of the perfect fluid [1-3], and the strong jet suppression [5] predicted within the Quantum Chromo-Dynamic theory, (QCD), as a consequence of creation of the dense colored medium [6].
-The last observation was supplemented by d + Au measurement showing absence of suppression, and rather Cronin type enhancement at the central rapidity region that excluded alternative interpretation of suppression in terms of initial state parton saturation (CGC) effects.
-Another measurement that strongly supported the scenario of jet quenching was the discovery of mono-jet production [7,8] in central Au + Au collisions, whereas, for d + Au and peripheral Au + Au near side and away side back-to-back jet correlation have been measured.
-The large rapidity range and p_T coverage allows BRAHMS to study the properties of the produced medium as a function of its longitudinal expansion.
-The measurement of rapidity evolution of the nuclear modification factor for d + Au performed by BRAHMS shown that at more forward rapidities the hadronic yields are suppressed as compared to scaled p + p interactions [9].
+In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS [3], PHENIX [4], PHOBOS [5] and STAR [6], began at the energy of $\sqrt{s{NN}}$ = 200 GeV.
+The RHIC operations started a new era of studies of strongly interacting matter created in ultra-relativistic nucleus-nucleus collisions.
+The main results obtained up to present at RHIC are the large elliptic flow observed for central Au + Au collisions, that is consistent with the hydrodynamic evolution of the perfect fluid [7-9], and the strong jet suppression [11] predicted within the Quantum Chromo-Dynamics theory, (QCD), as a consequence of creation of the dense colored medium [12].
+The last observation was supplemented by d + Au measurement showing absence of suppression, and rather Cronin type enhancement at the central rapidity region that excluded alternative interpretation of the suppression in terms of initial state parton saturation (CGC) effects.
+Another measurement that strongly supported the scenario of jet quenching was the disappereance of the away side jet [13,14] in central Au + Au collisions, whereas for d + Au and peripheral Au + Au near side and away side back-to-back jet correlation have been measured.
+The large rapidity range and $p_T$ coverage allows BRAHMS to study the properties of the produced medium as a function of its longitudinal expansion.
+The measurement of rapidity evolution of the nuclear modification factor for d + Au performed by BRAHMS shown that at more forward rapidities the hadronic yields are suppressed as compared to scaled p + p interactions [15].
 The suppression was even stronger for central collisions.
-Both observations can be quantitatively described within the framework of CGC [6,10].
+Both observations can be quantitatively described within the framework of CGC [12,16].